Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Discussion

 It is interesting to note as a potential starting point to future work on cross-validation-based parameter estimation that going beyond the independence assumption of Corollary~\ref{cor2} and accounting for the calculated residual covariances results in fact in a departure from basic Maximum Likelihood Estimation.
 Still assuming indeed that $\Delta=I_{n}$ and replacing the product in $C_{\text{CV}}^{(3)}(\psi)$ by the joint density of cross-validation residuals, we end up indeed with

-and we see that maximizing $C_{\widetilde{\text{CV}}}^{(3)}(\psi)$ generally departs indeed from MLE, as $K$ and $\D$ are functions of $\psi$, yet coincides with it when $\det(\D)=\det(K)$.
+and we see that maximizing $C_{\widetilde{\text{CV}}}^{(3)}(\psi)$ generally departs indeed from MLE, as $\covsum$ and $\bloc$ are functions of $\psi$, yet coincides with it when $\det(\bloc)=\det(\covsum)$.
 While studying further this new criterion is out of scope of the present paper, we believe that using the full distribution of cross-validation residuals could be helpful in designing novel criteria and procedures for covariance parameter estimation and more.
-For instance, beyond our generalization to multiple-fold settings of the $\ell^2$ norm of cross-validation residuals as an objective function for correlation parameter estimation, we present in Section~\ref{sec:decorrelation} merely decorrelated versions of the resulting criteria and that could be of interest in future work.
 Beyond this, efficient adjoint computation of gradients could be useful to speed-up covariance hyperparameter estimation procedures such as studied here, but also variations thereof relying on further scoring rules \cite{Petit}, not only in LOO settings but also potentially in the case of multiple-fold cross validation.

 It is important to stress that while the presented results do not come with procedures for the design of folds, they might be of interest to create objective functions for their choice.
 Looking at the covariance matrix between cross-validation residuals might be a relevant ingredient to such procedures.
 On the other hand future research might also be concerned with choosing folds so as to deliver cross-validation residuals reflecting in some sense the generalization errors of the considered models.
 Of course, designing the folds is not independent of choosing the $\xx_i$'s and we expect interesting challenges to arise at this interface.
-Also, stochasic optimization under random folds is yet another approach of interest which could be eased thanks to fast computation of cross-validation residuals \cite{Hamzi2021}.
-Last but not least, as fast multiple-fold cross-validation carries over well to linear regression and Gaussian Process modelling shares foundations with several other paradigms, it would be desirable to generalize presented results to broader model classes (see for instance \cite{Rabinowicz2020a}, where mixed models are tackled).
+Also, stochasic optimization under random folds is yet another approach of interest which could be eased thanks to fast computation of cross-validation residuals.
+Last but not least, as fast multiple-fold cross-validation carries over well to linear regression and GP modelling shares foundations with several other paradigms, it would be desirable to generalize presented results to broader model classes (see for instance \cite{Rabinowicz2020a}, where mixed models are tackled).